 Risks: Any time you invest in individual stocks, you need to understand the business carefully.
 There are a number of tremendously risky miners out there, so you’ll want to be careful about selecting a proven player in the industry.
 It’s probably best to avoid small miners and those that don’t yet have a producing mine.
 Finally, like all stocks, mining stocks can be volatile.

 Don’t want to dig much into individual gold companies?
 Then buying an ETF could make a lot of sense.
 Gold miner ETFs will give you exposure to the biggest gold miners in the market.
 Since these funds are diversified across the sector, you won’t be hurt much from the underperformance of any single miner.

 The larger funds in this sector include VanEck Vectors Gold Miners ETF (GDX), VanEck Vectors Junior Gold Miners ETF (GDXJ) and iShares MSCI Global Gold Miners ETF (RING).
 The expense ratios on those funds are 0.51 percent, 0.52 percent and 0.39 percent, respectively, as of October 2022.
 These funds offer the advantages of owning individual miners with the safety of diversification.

 Risks: While the diversified ETF protects you against any one company doing poorly, it won’t protect you against something that affects the whole industry, such as sustained low gold prices.
 And be careful when you’re selecting your fund: not all funds are created equal.
 Some funds have established miners, while others have junior miners, which are more risky.

 Why investors like gold

-“Gold has a proven track record for returns, liquidity, and low correlations, making it a highly effective diversifier,” says Juan Carlos Artigas, executive director of research at the World Gold Council.
+“Gold has a proven track record for returns, liquidity, and low correlations, making it a highly effective diversifier,” says Juan Carlos Artigas, global head of research at the World Gold Council.